A collection of illustrated faces inside the Kids Helpline speech bubble showing different emotions.

 • Do things to create a 'sense of safety', e.g. take some calming breaths, listen to music, etc.

-• Remind yourself that help and support is always available
+• Remind yourself that help and support are always available

 During a natural disaster - staying safe